Ciolv/typst-template-bachelor-thesis/README.md

 If you intend to use the template, please double-check its accordance with the guidelines, there might be a newer version!

 The template is created for a thesis in German, but provides most of its content in English as well when `language: "en"` is set.
 Adopting to another language should be straightforward, if you have some experience with Typst or programming in general.

-The layout is inspired by [DHBW LaTeX Template](https://github.com/pfisterer/DHBW_LaTeX_Template).

 ## Usage